2020-21 Elective Courses

 Professor Kasumi Yamamoto, RD, Williams College

 Language learning is a prolonged and intricate journey.
-Even after many years of learning, does the Japanese language still feel distant and mysterious?
+Even after many years of learning, does the Japanese language still feel distant and mysterious to you?
 What do you think makes learning Japanese sometimes so testing?
 This course is to gain a deeper understanding of how and why Japanese has developed to its present form and usage and to help make sense of perplexing questions you may have.
 We will first learn basic concepts and methodologies of linguistics such as how to formally analyze the patterns of speech sounds (phonetics and phonology), word formation (morphology), sentence structures (syntax), and meaning (semantics and pragmatics).
 Then, we will analyze and investigate Japanese variations and usages through the frameworks of sociolinguistics, linguistic typology, anthropological and cognitive linguistics.
-Topics will include polite language and honorifics, gender and women’ language, onomatopoeia, linguistic landscaping, Japanese dialects, language conflicts and language rights (Okinawan, Ainu and Korean in Japan), linguistic relativity and multilingualism.
+Topics will include polite language and honorifics, gender and women’ language, onomatopoeia, linguistic landscape, Japanese dialects, language conflicts and language rights (Okinawans, Ainu and Koreans in Japan), and multilingualism.
 The course format is a combination of lectures, seminars and student facilitated discussions.
-There will be small quizzes, homework assignments, a final research paper and a poster presentation of the final paper.

 J-Pop Revolutionaries: Popular Music in/as Japanese Studies